EGR-314-Team-204/solarsignal.github.io/index.md

 ## User Needs Benchmarking and Requirements:

 Our team organized user needs into broad categories like User Functions, External and Material Qualities, Software and Data, and Hardware and System.
 Derived from voices of customers and studying similar products, each category was further refined with subcategories.
-We used a 1-3 checkmark scale to prioritize ideas, assigning weights through collaboration.
+We used a 1-3 check mark scale to prioritize ideas, assigning weights through collaboration.
 The team collectively assessed similar products' positive and negative reviews to determine the importance of each need.

 To convert user needs into specifications, we extensively reviewed various voices of customers and collaborated as a team, focusing on the general takeaways from reviews of similar products.
 Our assessment criteria for the design are rooted in these voices of customers findings, ensuring our product meets the expectations gleaned from user feedback.